 Soul Strut, February 26, 2013, “Mingering Mike now lives at the Smithsonian American Art Museum” by Dori Hadar

-Credit Mingering Mike’s Supersonic Greatest Hits is organized by the Smithsonian American Art Museum with generous support from the Herbert Waide Hemphill, Jr. American Folk Art Fund.
+Credit Mingering Mike’s Supersonic Greatest Hits is Powered by Pepco.
+Additional support is proviced by the museum's Herbert Waide Hemphill, Jr. American Folk Art Fund.